 No choice.
 More work.

-Third, Mark Toomey, Senior SFG, noted that a very gradual progression in weight enables the trainee to ‘sneak up’ on a heavier bell.
-This robs him of technical ‘a-ha’ moments.
+A Senior SFG has noted that a very gradual progression in weight enables the trainee to sneak up on a heavier bell.
+This robs him of technical “a-ha” moments.
 Allow me to explain.

-Fifth, they prevent you from developing the ability to accurately estimate your strength on a given day.
-Russian powerlifting coaches occasionally hold an in-house competition for their lifters—allowing only one attempt per lift…
+Those baby steps also prevent you from developing the ability to accurately estimate your strength on a given day.
+Russian powerlifting coaches occasionally hold an in-house competition for their lifters—allowing only one attempt per lift.

 The leap of faith between kettlebell sizes is really a leap of science and experience.